G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/VPC.md

         </big></big></b>
     </summary>

-Устройства преобразования сетевых адресов Network Address Translation (NAT), запущенные в общедоступной подсети, позволяют экземплярам в частной подсети подключаться к Интернету, но не позволяют Интернету инициировать соединения с экземплярами.
+Network Address Translation (NAT) devices, running on a public subnet, allow instances on a private subnets to connect to the Internet, but do not allow the Internet to initiate connections to instances.

-NAT направляет трафик из частной подсети в Интернет, заменяя исходный IP-адрес своим адресом, а для ответного трафика оно преобразует адрес обратно в частные IP-адреса экземпляров.
+NAT routes traffic from a private subnet to the Internet, replacing source IP address with its address, and for response traffic it converts the address back to private Instance IP addresses.

 </details>
 <br>

-[//]:# (NAT vs VPC vs Internet Gateway (IGW)?)
+[//]:# (NAT vs VPC vs Internet Gateway "IGW"?)

 <details>
     <summary>